cms-sw/cmspkg/README.md

    - **setup**: It create wrapper script and RPM environment scripts.
    - **clone**: To clone an existsing repository on to a different server.
    - **upgrade**: Download and install new cmspkg client is available.

+###V00-00-02:
+ - @smuzaffar 2016-06-24: Correctly find the server cgi-bin path and repository directory from the server URL.